Meet the Behavioral Health Crisis Support Team

 Associate Vice President for JHU Public Safety

-Prior to joining JHU, Mr. Jackson served as captain for the Baltimore Police Department, crisis/hostage negotiator, executive officer of the Southeastern district, and safety supervisor (sergeant) at the public safety education and training academy.
+Prior to joining JHU, Mr. Jackson served as captain for the Baltimore Police Department, crisis/hostage negotiator, executive officer of the Southeastern District, and safety supervisor (sergeant) at the public safety education and training academy.
 He leads the Public Safety component of the Behavioral Health Crisis Support Team.
-Mr. Jackson holds a bachelor’s degree in criminal justice and a certificate in leadership and management from the University of Maryland Global Campus, and is pursuing his graduate degree, focusing on Public Safety and Law Enforcement Leadership at the University of San Diego.
-His favorite thing about Baltimore is the variety of cultural experiences that one is able to have simply by traveling from neighborhood to neighborhood.
+Mr. Jackson holds a bachelor’s degree in criminal justice, a certificate in leadership and management from the University of Maryland Global Campus, and a master’s degree focusing on Public Safety and Law Enforcement Leadership at the University of San Diego.
+His favorite thing about Baltimore is the variety of cultural experiences that one can have simply by traveling from neighborhood to neighborhood.

 Rafiah H. Prince, PhD, LCMFT